Operating Revenue Definition

 - Revenue from Sale of properties.

-In the case of properties business, these above-mentioned would be considered as Operating because the businesses would be working regularly on sale/purchase of properties and providing them on rent.
+In the case of properties business, those mentioned above would be considered as Operating because the businesses would be regularly working on sale/purchase of properties and providing them on rent.

 - Revenue from trading of groceries;